A question a lot of people ask me when they’re thinking about taking up the sport Is “How Dangerous is Kitesurfing”.

-So let’s look at how to kitesurf safely and at least minimise the risks.
+So let’s look at how to kitesurf safely and keep it fun!

 A big proportion of kitesurfing “incidents” are down to either failure of our kit or using the wrong kites for the conditions.

-- My mistake was thinking I could hold down an 8 metre kite when all my buddies were on 7’s or 6’s.
+My mistake was thinking I could hold down an 8 metre kite, that didn’t de-power properly, when all my buddies were on 7’s or 6’s.
 Bad mistake!

 Know Your Safety System!!

 This is absolutely vital! although there’s been a lot of work in recent years to standardise Quick Release (QR) systems there are some differences in how different QR’s work.
 Most have a push-away collar just above the chicken-loop, but not all.
 One or two have a twist system.
 So if you borrow or rent someone else’s kite make sure you know how the QR works.
 And better still, fire it off in a safe place so that you remember when you really need it.